OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_Sheet.md

 ## Methodology

 As a basic start, establish secure defaults, minimise the attack surface area, and fail securely to those well-defined and understood defaults.
+**CISA Secure by Design:** Ensure memory safety, secure defaults, and a strong security-focused developer culture throughout the product lifecycle.

 Secure Product Design comes about through two processes: